IR35 contract reviews for IR35 status – a guide for contractors

 • Using HMRC’s contract review service.

-Contractors who choose not to review their contract and sign it regardless will almost certainly end up spending more money in the long term.
-The contract may be inside IR35 and the contractor would not know until they were investigated, possibly years down the line.
+Choosing not to review your contract and signing it regardless is the worst decision to make – you will almost certainly end up spending more money in the long term.
+The contract may be inside IR35 – something a review by an expert would easily catch - and the contractor would not know until they were investigated, possibly years down the line.

-It is possible for some highly experienced contractors with years in the business and a good knowledge of contract law and employment law to self-evaluate, but this is not recommended, especially as self-review may not satisfy HMRC that the contractor has taken ‘reasonable care’ over their tax affairs.
+It is possible for some highly experienced contractors with years in the business and a good knowledge of contract law and employment law to self-evaluate their contract, but this is not recommended, especially as self-review may not satisfy HMRC that the contractor has taken ‘reasonable care’ over their tax affairs.
+Legal firms review contracts for a living and they know exactly what to look for.
+Don’t take any chances and leave it to the experts.

 Contractors who choose not to review their contract and sign it regardless will almost certainly end up spending more money in the long term